Free boundary problem of low Mach number magnetohydrodynamic flows: Introduction

 In contrast with the extensive study on the MHD system and the low Mach number Euler-Fourier system, there seems to be a research gap in the free surface problem of the coupled system (\ref{eq:LM}).
 In this paper, we shall establish a priori energy estimate for (\ref{eq:LM}), using the method introduced in \cite{CLin}.
 Moreover, we develop a criterion for the solution to blow up in Sobolev spaces, using the method in \cite{BKM}.

 Before a precise statement of our main results, let us briefly mention what happens when the magnetic field is added into the low Mach number system considered in \cite{LZeng}.
 The main difference is that, in a word, the transport structure splits into a symmetric hyperbolic structure.
 For example, in (\ref{eq:LM}) $D_tv$ is not directly related to $\partial q$, and $\curl v$ is no longer transported along $D_t$.
-Instead, the first two equations in (\ref{eq:LM}) should be coupled together for cancellation of the ``convective terms", so does the vorticity of $v,B$.
-To deal with this effect, apart from combining the energy structures in \cite{HLuo, LZeng}, we also have to split the functional $\int_{\mathcal D_t}|\partial D_t^{r-1}\divg v|^2dx$ introduced in \cite{LZeng} into two dual ones.
+Instead, the first two equations in (\ref{eq:LM}) should be coupled together for cancellation of the ``convective terms".
+To deal with this effect, apart from combining the energy structures in \cite{HLuo, LZeng}, we also have to split the functional $\int_{\mathcal D_t}|\partial D_t^{r-1}\divg v|^2dx$ introduced in \cite{LZeng} into two pieces.
 Indeed, this functional corresponds to the equation

 which is discovered therein and still holds true for our (\ref{eq:LM}).
-After applying $D_t$ on both sides, the leading term of the r.h.s. is
+After applying $D_t$, the leading term of the right-hand side is

 according to the decomposition $\Delta v=\partial\divg v-\curl\curl v$ (holds for $n=3$).
 Hence, we have to estimate $D_t\curl v$, which is fine when $B=0$.
 However, when $B\neq0$, in view of (\ref{eq:curlv}) this involves the ``convective term" $B^i\partial_i\curl B$, which is unbounded.
 For this problem, our strategy is to match the characteristics $D_\mp$ with the Riemann invariants $v\pm\calt^{1/2}B$.
 In fact, $D_\mp(v\pm\calt^{1/2}B)$ enjoys better estimates than $D_tv,D_tB$, especially after applying $D_t$ and the $\curl$ operator; see sections 3.1, 6.1.
 This motivates our construction of energy (\ref{eq:Er}), as stated below.